Lp-Francois/Cybersecurity/README.md

 ```
 "Every security rule or recommendation must be accompanied by its justification
-in order to net be rejected or by-passed"
+in order to not be rejected or by-passed"

 Trusted networks zone => networks on which we master the security